 The title of the poem is drawn from the Musées Royaux des Beaux-Arts de Belgique in Brussels, an institution that is known for its extensive collection of Early Netherlandish paintings.
 It housed works that the poet would later refer to as those done by “Old Masters”.

 ‘In Memory of W.B.
 Yeats’ is an elegy written in 1939 just after Yeat’s death that same year.
 It focuses on his contributions to the literary world as well as the larger importance of poetry.
-Auden considers what purpose poetry has for the average reader, what it can do and whether it’s worth writing.
+Auden considers what purpose poetry has for the average reader, what it can do, and whether it’s worth writing.

 This poem was published by W.H.
 Auden in 1952.
 It was then republished in a collection of the same name in 1955.
 Today it is considered to be one of his best works.
-Throughout the text Auden reacts to a detailed description of Achilles shield, as featured in Homer’s Iliad.
+Throughout the text, Auden reacts to a detailed description of Achilles’ shield, as featured in Homer’s Iliad.
 The poem is separated into sections.
 The first details the making of the shield and what scenes were depicted upon it.
-By the end of the poem the harrowing scenes upon the shield are described and Achilles’ mother reacts poorly to what they portend for her doomed son.
+By the end of the poem, the harrowing scenes upon the shield are described and Achilles’ mother reacts poorly to what they portend for her doomed son.

 W.H.
 Auden wrote this piece in his later life.
 It tells a story, similar to the poet’s own life experiences, of a traveling intellectual.
-He spends his days going form place to place, on what seems to be a reading tour, hating every minute of it.
+He spends his days going from place to place, on what seems to be a reading tour, hating every minute of it.
 The speaker looks down on himself for marketing his work in this way and on the audience for attending his readings.

 Without a doubt this poem is disturbing.
 But, because of Auden’s use of rhymes, and the outlandish nature of the text, it is also clearly satirical.
-He discusses individuality in modern society and the all powerful nature of a faceless government.
+He discusses individuality in modern society and the all-powerful nature of a faceless government.

 ‘If I Could Tell You’ is a villanelle that discusses the importance of time and the role it plays in human life.
 The speaker goes through the ways that time controls early, middle, and later life.
 As well as how it allows human beings to learn from their mistakes and grow for the better.
-The most important part of ‘If I could Tell You’ is the fact that it is only though time that one knows anything.
+The most important part of ‘If I Could Tell You’ is the fact that it is only through time that one knows anything.
 There is no reason to worry about or rush things that are out of one’s control.
 They will eventually come.